 Another major cost factor in the price of hardwood flooring installation is geographic location.
 Prices can vary across the country; for example, costs tend to be higher in coastal cities and densely populated areas.
 Prices in states that are closer to the center of the country are typically lower.
 If the desired flooring material is not common in a particular region and needs to be shipped, the price may be significantly higher.

 Additional Costs and Considerations

-When budgeting for hardwood flooring costs, there are usually additional price factors and considerations.
-Labor costs for hardwood flooring can run from $3 to $5 per square foot.
-Labor costs can vary due to the type, width, and style of wood flooring being installed.
-Installing unfinished hardwood flooring, which will require finishing after installation, can lead to additional cost, as can repairing or replacing existing hardwood or subflooring, floor joist repairs, additional coating, or installing wood-look tile flooring.
+When homeowners are budgeting for hardwood flooring costs, there are usually additional price factors and considerations that won’t necessarily appear in a hardwood flooring cost estimator.
+Labor costs for hardwood flooring can run from $3 to $9 per square foot and can vary due to the type, width, and style of wood flooring being installed.
+Installing unfinished hardwood flooring, which requires finishing after installation, can lead to additional costs, as can repairing or replacing existing hardwood or subflooring, repairing floor joists, adding additional coating, or installing wood-look tile flooring.

 Floor Joist Repairs

 Repairing a subfloor costs around $500 to $800, and replacing a subfloor costs $428 to $2,978.
 If the joists also need repairs, homeowners can expect to add another $40 to $60 per square foot.
 This may be necessary if there is extensive rot, moisture, insect damage, or the floor is sagging or squeaky.
 Goodell advises, “When your floorboards start to creak more than usual, are not even, or doors begin to stick, you know there must be a problem either with your subflooring or floor joists.”
 Sagging floor repair costs $300 to $6,500.
 A local flooring company is a good start when deciding who to hire to repair squeaky floors, replace subflooring and joists, or fix a sagging floor.